migliori/bootstrap-4-starter-project/README.md

 2. Unzip the package content to the root of your project

-3. Open command prompt, navigate to your project folder and run [npm](https://www.npmjs.com/): `npm install` to install node_modules.
+3. Open command prompt, navigate to your project folder
+4.  run [npm](https://www.npmjs.com/): `npm install` to install node_modules.
+5.  run [Composer](https://getcomposer.org/): `composer install` to install PHP dependencies

 ## What's included